ngem1/universal-remote-card/README.md

 If you find that the autofilling of fields in actions or remote element values is causing issues, setting `Autofill` to false may help.
 Just remember to set the entity ID of the remote element and the entity, device, area, or label ID of the action target.

-Haptics are enabled for remote elements by default, but can be toggled globally or at the custom action level.
+Haptics are enabled for remote elements by default, but can be toggled globally or at the custom element level.

 ### Slider General Options